Azure/missionlz-edge/README.md

 - A simple solution with low configuration​
 - Written in Bicep

-Mission Landing Zone is the right solution when:
+Mission Landing Zone Edge is the right solution when:

 - A simple, secure, and repeatable hub and spoke infrastructure is needed
 - Various teams need separate, secure cloud environments administered by a central IT team